“The heart of the righteous weighs its answers,

 “A gentle answer turns away wrath, but a harsh word stirs up anger.”

-Keep in mind, sometimes that change needs to occur in you.
+Keep in mind, sometimes that change needs to begin in you.
 That’s a hard pill to swallow, but it’s true.
 Seek God, then first look in the mirror.
 Are you the one who needs changing?
-Fill your hearts with God through His word and prayer.
-When our hearts are filled with His love, then our actions will speak louder than any words we could say.
-Healing begins and we move on.
-Our mouths produce fresh gentle water with weighed answers steeped in thought and consideration through the Holy Spirit.
+Fill your heart with God through His word and prayer.
+When our hearts are filled with His love, our actions will speak louder than any words we could say.
+Then healing begins and we can move on in our relationship.
+Our mouths will produce fresh gentle water with weighed answers steeped in thought and consideration through the Holy Spirit.